P2.TABLE of CONTENTS

 These people are marketing and spreading what God has told Christians not to do.
 We are not to seek after humans to reveal the future.
 In the Old Testament God did reveal the future through men, but the prophecy peddlers of today are not like the anointed Old Testament prophets of God.

-Much of the teaching from these prophecy booksellers is motivated by financial gain, something that is not new to these times.
-False teachings have occurred throughout Church history, even the Apostle Paul wrote about it in2 Peter 2:1-3and Titus 1:10-11.
+Much of the teaching from these prophecy peddlers & booksellers is motivated by financial gain, something that is not new to these times.
+False teachings have occurred throughout Church history, even the Apostles Peter and Paul wrote about it in 2 Peter 2:1-3 and Titus 1:10-11.

 To see how prevalent End Times eschatology is today, all one needs to do is go to any Christian bookstore and look at the sheer number of books in the prophecy/rapture section.
 Even Christian radio seems to dedicate a large portion of their broadcast time to this subject.
 Entire denominations and many well-meaning Christian leaders have been deceived by these prophecy peddlers; teaching what effectively welcomes the spirit of antichrist into their church, and moves the Holy Spirit back prior to the Cross.
 They are also promoting a form of future event divination and, as such, they are teaching and promoting sin.